underscoreio/essential-scala/src/pages/intro/object-literals.md

   * we must declare the types of all parameters using the syntax `name: type`;

-  * we can optionally declare the return type of a method -- if we don't declare a return type Scala will infer one from the method body;
+  * we can optionally declare the return type of a method -- if we don't declare one Scala will infer it from the method body;

   * the declaration is followed by an `=` sign and a body expression;

-  * the return value of the method is determined by evaluating the body.
+  * the return value of the method is determined by evaluating the body -- there is no need to write `return`.

 If you remember from the previous section, one type of expression is a *block*.
 We can use blocks to write multi-line methods with side-effects.
 Because the block evaluates to the value of its last expression, there is no need to write `return`.